ngreend/hexmappy/README.md

 self._settings_default_editor = "kate"

-**Planned Changes:**

-Adding tilesets:
+**Adding tilesets:**

 Place all images into a single folder named under the following scheme: <tileset_name>x<image_height>x<image_width>.

 example: "defaultx200x175", "mytilesetx200x175"

 *avoid using the letter x in your tileset name, at least for now.*

+**Saves Folder**

+Folders can be renamed safely, a new .hexmap file will be saved using the name of the folder on your next save.